|

 neglect, causes people to seek shelter underground.
 However, nuclear

-winter passes remarkably quickly, and mankind quickly returns to
+winter passes remarkably quickly, and mankind soon returns to the

 As there are